junia3/FaceBlurring/README.md

    cd /dataset
    python dataset.py
 ```

 And do not forget to update 'text.txt' before run this command.
-This is the sample results
+This is the sample results.

 <img src="./dataset/result_defocus_degree.png"/>
 ---
 ## 4. Embedding test with dataset